BrendanBetterman/SandSimJava/README.md

 Extract lwjgl to c:\java\lwjgl

-click build.bat
+click buildJar.bat

 Hit any key, then it'll close.

 click run.bat

-Hit any key, then it'll launch.

 How To Play
 --------------
+Escape To quit

 Left click/hold to place sand.

 Right click/hold to remove sand.